benjii889/Bioinformatics-Sequencing-Final-Project-/README.md

 # Bioinformatics-Sequencing-Final-Project-
 This is for the UCSD Intro to Bioinformatics class.
 Members are Tavisha, Josh, and Benjamin

-proj4 is Python original
+proj4 is Python original code used for the project.
-DynamicSequencing is Java translation
+DynamicProgramming is Java translation created later for fun.